 If the CPD was based on any of the specified elective topics, it may be counted towards the first year.
 More information is available in the CPD requirements.

 Do I need to keep a record of CPD?
 Will I need to make a statement verifying I have completed my CPD?

-You will need to keep your own records until the online reporting tool is available.
+You will need to keep your own records.
 Licence holders must retain their records for 3 years.

 Under the current CPD arrangements, the CPD year and reporting is linked to your licence renewal.

 Going forward, licences may be issued for 1, 3 or 5 years.
 This means the current practice of having CPD reporting periods aligned to an individual’s renewal date must cease.

 There are a number of things you can do to prepare for commencement of the changes:

 - Make sure your licence is current as at 23 March 2020.
 If your renewal date is around this time, make sure you renew promptly.

 - Be aware, if you are currently a nominated LIC, you will be transitioned to a Class 1 Agent licence.
 If you do not want to retain a Class 1 Agent licence, you can ask for this to be changed to a Class 2 Agent licence at your next renewal.